 Some weeks it might be $5 and other times it might be $20.
 You don’t have to worry about overdraft and can contribute less or more if you need to.
 As of now, I don’t know an easier way to save money!
 You can learn more about Digit here.

-If having a no spend period seems tough, consider trying to make money instead.
+If having a no spend period seems tough or if you don’t want to do it often, consider trying to make money instead.
+Increasing your income will provide you with more money to add to your budget.
+You can pay off debt quicker, and catch up financially at a faster rate.
 There are so many things you could do to earn extra income: